nhuseu/combinedquic/README.md

 ### Cloning the repository

-Clone the project to have a copy in your desired local repository
+Clone the project to have a copy in your desired local repository.

-git clone https://github.com/nhuseu/combinedquic.git [LOCAL_DIRECTORY_PATH]
+`git clone https://github.com/nhuseu/combinedquic.git [LOCAL_DIRECTORY_PATH]`

 ### Usage